 - You can stay on top of your cycle with apps (we have one), ovulation tests (we've got one of these too!), cervical mucus monitoring, and basal body temperature (BBT) tracking.
 You can also check in with your fertility hormones on day 3 of your cycle with the Modern Fertility Hormone Test.

-The menstrual cycle, from beginning to end
+Menstrual cycle phases, from beginning to end

 The main purpose of the menstrual cycle is to get all your ducks in a row for a possible pregnancy — the “ducks” in this instance being the ovaries and uterus.
 The cycle kicks off with a menstrual period.
 After the last phase ends, the first one begins again, and so on, and so on — that is, until menopause (when cycles come to a complete stop).